mohamedAbouda/serverless-todo-list/README.md

 	- npm run start

-This project has CI-CD implemntation with travis ci , you will find a screenshot for a successful deployment here.
+This project has CI-CD implemntation with travis ci , you will find a screenshot for a successful deployment here. all the keys needed for the project are in the project  client-project/src/config.ts so all you need to run the client-project as descriped before